top of page

 Initially one of our Dr. Marc J. Taylor Interns, Olivia DiPalermo joined our staff team full-time in the role of Community Engagement Coordinator in 2023.
 In November 2025, she was promoted to Watershed Programs Manager and now facilitates PRWC's educational programs, water quality monitoring efforts, and conservation projects.
 Olivia earned her bachelor’s degree in history and environmental studies from Binghamton University and her master’s degree in energy and environmental management from the University of Connecticut.
 As a rower for many years, Olivia has a great passion for water conservation and is excited to continue supporting the work of PRWC.

 Inspired by PRWC’s mission to ensure clean, abundant water for future generations, Cindy Donaldson joined PRWC’s staff team in October 2025 in the role of Development and Communications Specialist.
 With 20 years of experience in marketing, communications, and nonprofit consulting, Cindy has a strong record of building brands, strengthening donor relations, and leading campaigns that drive engagement and funding.
 As Founder & CEO of Red Barn Consulting, she has worked extensively with nonprofits on fund development, marketing, and strategic planning, while also managing donor campaigns, public relations, and digital communications.
-In her free time, Cindy is an avid hiker and lives full-time in her RV “Tillie” along the river with her partner Dave.
+In her free time, Cindy is an avid hiker and recently settled down in Avon, CT after a 6.5-year adventure traveling across the country in her RV “Tillie” with her partner Dave.

 image (1).png